The Chart for EQT Corporation (EQT) Is Flashing Mixed Signals

-EQT Corporation (NYSE:EQT) went down by -3.23% from its latest closing price compared to the recent 1-year high of $23.24.
-The company’s stock price has collected -9.30% of loss in the last five trading sessions.
+EQT Corporation (NYSE:EQT) went up by 2.29% from its latest closing price compared to the recent 1-year high of $23.24.
+The company’s stock price has collected -4.61% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/12/21 that Frackers, Shippers Eye Natural-Gas Leaks as Climate Change Concerns Mount

 Is It Worth Investing in EQT Corporation (NYSE :EQT) Right Now?